martinbudden/MaybeCube/README.md

 The STL files are on [thingiverse](https://www.thingiverse.com/thing:4912095).

-The assembly of the different MC300 and MC350 variants is essentially the same, the differences are in the printbed and the placing of the PSU on the back panel.
+The assembly of the different MC300 and MC350 variants is essentially the same, the main differences are in the printbed.
 Larger variants naturally have a larger printbed and to support this can optionally have Z-rods on both sides of the printbed.

-I plan to make a series of YouTube videos giving build instructions, when I have done so I will post a link here.
-I won't start these, however, until I have completed the BabyCube build videos.

 If you would like to build a smaller printer, you may be interested in the MaybeCube's smaller sibling, the [BabyCube](https://github.com/martinbudden/BabyCube).